GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 If proprietary tools create such a problematic ethical scenario, then these ideals are ripe for using critically as well.
 The tools themselves are easily downloaded and accessed by anyone with an internet connection and semi-modern computer running Linux, Windows or OSX (well, in theory, maybe not fully in practice).
 So, these are not extreme in and of themselves -- the tools are realistic while the ideals are extreme.
 Seen this way F/LOS fulfills a different set of Dunne and Raby's ideas -- it can become a design fiction.
 Presenting an alternative, albeit fictional present to provoke designers into questioning their tools, ethics, and ...

-That places us in an interesting place -- using Free/Libre/Open Source as a way to create a "fiction" with which to critque the current design industry.
+That places us in an interesting place -- using Free/Libre/Open Source as a way to create a "fiction" with which to critique the current design industry.
 One that is a monoculture of operating system, software, and aesthetics.
 A Wall of aluminum with glowing fuits, and a certain creative cloud being where everyone's inspirations and tools for output now live.
 Mr. Keedy also talks about the "global style"...

 Mr. Keedy in _The Global Style: Modernist Typography after Postmodernism_ writes that international style designers intentionally abandoned local and regional traditions for "a new universal visual language that became the default style of corporate capitalism."
 In Keedy's view, we now have a new "Global Style" that does much the same, only for cultural institutions.
 A search on google images, pinterest, or visit to trendlist.org will privde copious examples of what Keedy describes: "white space backgrounds, sans-serif typefaces, minimalist asymmetrically balanced compositions with limited color palette.
 No xtraneous decoratoin, ornament or complex patterns ..."